Farhanisto/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

 ---

 ## Starter Code
-See `starter-code.py` for a starting point.
-You may use or modify it as needed.
+Check out `starter-code.py` for a starting point.
+Feel free to use or modify it to help you get started!

 ---

 ## Submission
-When finished, submit your completed Python file as instructed by your teacher.
+When you're done, submit your completed Python file as instructed by your teacher.
+Great job and have fun coding!